grafioschtrader/grafioschtrader/backend/README.md

 - app.jwt.secret
 - gt.connector.*

 Some propertis are encrypted with **Jasypt**.
-Those properties values starts with "ENC(" replace it with your secrect value like "spring.datasource.password = DEC(YOUR_PASSWORD)" and when your propties are all set, execute the following:
+Those properties values starts with "ENC(" replace it with your secrect value like "spring.datasource.password = DEC(YOUR_DB_PASSWORD)" and when your propties are all set, execute the following:

 ```
 # In directory backend/grafioschtrader-server